mr-adult/blog-posts/An Introduction to Iterators.md

 2. Once it sends the signal that there are no more elements, calling the **next()** method again is outside of the iterator specification and is allowed to do anything.
 This behavior is _not defined_, so functions built to work with all iterators should never call **next()** again.

 We could then use this iterator as follows.
-I'm going to use the rust definition of iterators, but it should be relatively easy to translate to your preferred language.
+I'm going to use the Rust definition of iterators, but it should be relatively easy to translate to your preferred language.

 ```rust
 let array = [0, 1, 2];